esnet/gdg/website/content/docs/developer/contributing.md

 0. Create an issue to track this work and explain the feature being added/requested.
 1. Create a new CLI subcommand for playlist. under the backup command.
 2. Extend the service to be able to list/download/upload etc the entities.
 3. Write a unit test for the given entities.
-If need be add some seed data under test/data/
+If needed, add some seed data under test/data/
 4. Update the documentation accordingly to reflect the new changes.
 All docs live under the [website/content](https://github.com/esnet/gdg/tree/main/website/content/docs).
 All files are in markdown.
 If you wish you can load the website locally by running: `npm install && hugo serve`